 — the Trigger field set to 1,

-— a set of scheduling parameters in a Fine Timing Measurement Parameters element or a set
+— a set of scheduling parameters in a Fine Timing Measurement Parameters element or a set of

-range measurement parameters in a Ranging Parameters element that describe the initiating STA’s availability for measurement exchange.
+range measurement parameters (refer section 9.4.2.278 Ranging Parameters) in a Ranging Parameters element that describe the initiating STA’s availability for measurement exchange.

 The first Fine Timing Measurement frame in the FTM session is called the initial Fine Timing Measurement frame.
 The responding STA should transmit an initial Fine Timing Measurement frame within 10 ms in response to the initial Fine Timing Measurement Request frame.
 This initial Fine Timing Measurement frame shall include the Fine Timing Measurement Parameters element or a Ranging Parameters element.
-If a NGP Parameters element is included in the initial Fine Timing Measuremetn frame, it shall contain one of the Non-TB Specific subelement or the TB Specific subelement.
-If a Fine Timing Measurement Parameters is included in the initial Fine Timing Measuremetn frame, the Fine Timing Measurement Parameters element shall contain one of the DMGz Specific Parameter subelement or the EDMGz Specific Parameters subelement.
+If a Ranging Parameters element is included in the initial Fine Timing Measurement frame, it shall contain one of the Non-TB Specific subelement or the TB Specific subelement.
+If a Fine Timing Measurement Parameters is included in the initial Fine Timing Measurement frame, the Fine Timing Measurement Parameters element shall contain one of the DMGz Specific Parameter subelement or the EDMGz Specific Parameters subelement.
 The value of the Status Indication field indicates the outcome of the request.

 CID 338: